dieterdoman/hearx-front-end-challenge/README.md

 ## Constraints

 This was my first angular application ever.
-So tried to use React which I am use to to guide my design.
-Was also limitted for time since a have muplti assessments with different companies to complete as well as I hosted a refactoring workshop on the book [Refactoring by Martin Fowler](https://martinfowler.com/books/refactoring.html) on Saterday that took some of my time.
+So tried to use React experience to guide my design.
+Was also limited for time since a have mupltiple assessments with different companies to complete as well as I hosted a refactoring workshop on the book [Refactoring by Martin Fowler](https://martinfowler.com/books/refactoring.html) on Saterday that took some of my time.

 ## Uncompleted